Scroll to content

 Homework

-Homework will follow the whole school schedule which includes: My Maths, Spelling Shed, sentences and reading.
+Homework will follow the whole school schedule which includes: My Maths, Spelling Shed, sentence work and reading.
 There may be additional homework in Y6 such as reading comprehensions and arithmetic practice.
+There is also an optional Tic Tac Toe projects grid on the website which underpins the curriculum and supports learning in an imaginative, creative manner.